AEthelwulfSalazar/Hackbright-Curriculum/Exercise-Classes/rubric.rst

 The second is nice to learn, as it lets them provide some documentation for their error.

 Part IV
 =======

 The goal here is to move some of the common logic to the parent class, while getting data from the subclass.

-..
-FIXME: provide some hints on the add-on stuff in the doc!

 A good outcome would be::